ANVISA Brazil Medical Device Registration

 • Manufacturer Authorization Letter

-• Proof of Foreign Market Authorization or Certificate of Free Sale (for imported devices)
+• Certificate of Free Sale (for imported devices)

 • Certificate of Compliance (SBAC), if applicable